ItallMakesense/HTP_Python_automation/NFS_test/README.md

 First you need to configurate package execution, using `config.py`.

-It's necessary at least to provide local host address, remote host address (that would correspond that host's name, see /ets/hosts), and passwords for both local and remote hosts (to provide superuser privilegues).
+It's necessary at least to provide local host address, remote host address (that would correspond that host's name, see /ets/hosts) and available user name, and passwords for both local and remote hosts (to provide superuser privilegues).
 Other information is optional.

 Some of it can be configured directly in command line, using these options